moritz-hoelting/shulkerscript-webpage/src/content/docs/reference/variables.md

 myScore["@p"] = 42;
 ```

+The scoreboard objective can be accessed with `myInt.objective` and the target/targets with `myInt.target`/`myInts.targets`.

 ### Operations

 You can perform operations on integer variables, such as addition, subtraction, multiplication, and division.